VGH-257/NN_homework1/README.md

 │
 ├── data/ # path of CIFAR dataset (automatically download using torchvision) ├── ckpt/ # path of checkpoint of models
-├── configs/ # configs for simulation and evaluation └── code/
+└── code/
     ├── new_log/ # path of training logs
     ├── data_loader.py # dataloader